 This lecture-based course will provide an overview of the principles and concepts on which trace evidence analysis is based.
-Proper collection, preservation, identification and comparison of items such as glass, paint, hairs and fibers using standard methods and instrumentation used in crime laboratories will be discussed.
+Proper collection, preservation, identification and comparison of items such as glass, paint, hairs and fibers using standard methods and instrumentation used in crime laboratories as well as their interpretive significance will be discussed.